alexander-pick/MKMTool/README.md

 + **Signed**: whether it is signed or not.
 Valid values are (all case insensitive): "true" or "signed" for signed cards, "false" for non-signed cards, "null" or empty for when you do not care.
 + **Altered**: whether it is altered or not.
 Valid values are (all case insensitive): "true" or "altered" for altered cards, "false" for non-altered cards, "null" or empty for when you do not care.
 Synonyms: Altered Art.
 + **Playset**: whether it is a playset or not.
 Valid values are (all case insensitive): "true" for playsets, "false" for non-playsets cards, "null" or empty for when you do not care.
 Note that for playsets, the MinPrice is the price for the entire playset, not a single unit, regardless of whether you are using the "treat playsets as single cards" option or not.
-+ **idProduct**: MKM's identification number of the product.
-If it is assigned, MKMTool will also internally fill the Name, Expansion and Expansion ID fields.
-You can still have them in the list, but MKMTool will use the ones found based on this ID.
 + **idMetaproduct**: MKM's identification number of the metaproduct this product belongs to.
 Metaproducts gather all cards with the same name, but from different expansions.
 + **Count**: the number of the items.
 It is recommended *not* to use this in you myStock.csv file.
 If you do, the match will be required.
 So if you for example have 5x some card, you write the count down in the list, then you sell one later, you will no longer get a match next time you do price update unless you manually update the Count in the myStock.csv.
 + **Rarity**: rarity of the card, full word, case sensitive.
 Valid values are: Masterpiece, Mythic, Rare, Special, Time Shifted, Uncommon, Common, Land, Token, Arena Code Card, Tip Card.